simp/pupmod-simp-pam/REFERENCE.md

 If true, only track failed user authentications attempts for local users in /etc/passwd and ignore centralized (AD, IdM, LDAP, etc.) users.
-Note that this parameter will be ignored on el7 and earlier systems and if manage_faillock_conf is set to false.

 Default value: `false`